glherrit/aRustAdd/README.md

 ### Step (7)

-Modify the <span style="color:yellow;">vite.config.ts</span> file to allow Vite to serve the rust library files.
+Modify the `vite.config.ts` file to allow Vite to serve the rust library files.
 Note that the fs server will provide vite with access to the rust library

 ```
 import { purgeCss } from vite-plugin-tailwind-purgecss';